Oil slides on COVID-19 resurgence and strong dollar

 “Although we will are unlikely to enter such deep lockdowns as in the pandemic’s first wave, we still see restrictions, and they do have an effect in every aspect of our lives, including fuel consumption,” said Rystad Energy analyst Paola Rodriguez-Masiu.

-Crude also fell as the dollar headed towards its best week of the month.
+Crude also fell as the dollar headed towards its best week in a month.
 [FRX/]

 A technical committee of the Organization of the Petroleum Exporting Countries (OPEC) and allied oil producers, a group know as OPEC+, ended their meeting on Thursday expressing concerns about a weak demand outlook.